WayneCrawford/dmodelspy/Conversion.rst

 ----------------------
 - for the "benchmark locations" x, y, z, start the function with `x = array(x, ndmin=1), `y = array(y, ndmin=1)`, `z = array(z, ndmin=1)`

+- at the end of the file, force output variables to have the same dimensionality as the input variables, e.g:
+  `u = u.reshape(x.shape)`